123kubix123/permission-bypass/README.md

 Just run this container and You will always have an up to date copy of that file with more open permissions.
 The script will create a copy named "${filename}.back" with "root:root 644" permissions.

 ## Example docker-compose
-DEBUG - if true will pront a message any time a change to file is detected and a copy has been made WATHCLIST - whitespace separated file list
+- DEBUG: if true will pront a message any time a change to file is detected and a copy has been made
+- WATHCLIST: whitespace separated file list

 ```
   permission-bypass: